userver: Configure, Build and Install

 Warning

-installing userver with cmake –install is NOT recommended due to update and uninstall issues.
-Please, build and install Debian package instead.
+Installing userver with cmake –install is NOT recommended due to update and uninstall issues.
+For Debian-based systems, please build and install Debian package instead.

 To install userver build it with USERVER_INSTALL=ON flags in Debug and Release modes: